-Year 3 Lime and Year 3 Violet
+Year 3 Navy and Year 3 Maroon

 Year 3 is the first year of Key Stage 2 and when the children begin to develop more independence in their learning.
 As they work through the year, children will be able to apply their learning from Key Stage 1 in a variety of contexts across all curriculum areas.
 Year 3 is when children become more fluent readers.
 We believe it is essential that they continue to read regularly and explore a range of literature and texts.
 To find out what is taught in each term throughout the year have a look on our curriculum map on the curriculum page.